| || |

 Re: Steam and The Elder Scrolls V: Skyrim

 These all answer regarding your question:

-- Yes Skyrim steam is closely linked both to the physical disks in DVD retail and digital online purchases only. to play Skyrim, you start your Steam client and then launch Skyrim from library of steam, leaving the Steam client running in the background.
+- Yes Skyrim steam is closely linked with two physical disks in DVD retail and digital online purchases.
+To play Skyrim, you need to start your Steam client and then launch Skyrim from library of steam, leaving the Steam client running in the background.

 - Yes, there is no such thing as off-line activation.

-- Yes, provided you have an Internet connection bandwidth.
-You can turn the DVD key to any game Steamworks, including Skyrim in your Steam client and download and install it over the Internet without needing the DVD at all.
+- Yes, you need a internet when you are entering the game key for activation.
+When Skyrim is in your Steam client and you can download and install it over the Internet without needing the DVD at all.

-- Any steam game is all the time installed in the Steam folder, lacking asking the installation location. nevertheless, you can choose where to install the Steam client itself will determine the location of the facility.
+- Any steam game is all the time installed in the Steam folder.
+Most of them does not ask you the installation location.

-- No. There will be guidebook or patches obtainable for download anyplace, the only way to upgrade Skyrim is to go online and let the Steam client to download updates for you.
-After that you will be able to go online and play Skyrim as usual.
+- No. The only way to upgrade Skyrim is to go online and let the Steam client to download updates for you.

 - Yes There will be more details on preloading via Steam Skyrim closer to release.